christianlademann/quasar/docs/src/pages/vue-components/slide-item.md

   - /vue-components/expansion-item
 ---

-The QSlideItem component is essentially a [QItem](/vue-components/list-and-list-items) with two additional slots (`left` and `right`) which allows user to drag the item (through mouse or with the finger on a touch device) to one of the sides in order to apply a specific action.
+The QSlideItem component is essentially a [QItem](/vue-components/list-and-list-items) with four additional slots (`left`, `right`, `top`and `bottom`) which allows user to drag the item (through mouse or with the finger on a touch device) to one of the sides in order to apply a specific action.

 ## Installation
 <doc-installation components="QSlideItem" />